 However, some of the potential drawbacks include the following:

 - Less privacy.

 - More noise.

-When you own a townhouse, you’re guaranteed to have another home attached to yours on at least one side.
-And in many cases, you’ll have homes attached on both sides.
-Sharing those walls with your neighbours means potentially listening to their arguments, hearing their music or TV blasting when you're trying to relax quietly with a book or being woken up at night to the sound of a screaming child.
+When you share walls with your neighbours, you run the risk of overhearing their fights, hearing their music or TV blasting when you're trying to relax quietly with a book or being woken up in the middle of the night by the sound of a child crying.

 Expensive HOA fees

 The monthly maintenance fees you'll have to pay to live in your townhouse can, in some circumstances, be quite pricey, making your home less affordable.

 The potential for financial savings is a major draw for many potential buyers of townhouses.
 You won't be able to take advantage of those savings if your HOA fees are higher than that amount.